-The Royal Myconian Resort strikes a perfect balance between Cycladic authenticity and contemporary design, offering superior accommodations and deluxe amenities, such as outdoor Jacuzzis and private endless pools.
+This luxury resort, fully renovated in 2017, strikes a perfect balance between Cycladic authenticity and contemporary design and indulgent amenities such as outdoor Jacuzzis and private infinity pools.

 The smallest of the Cyclades islands, Mykonos is big on style.
 Small fishing boats sit beside luxury yachts near golden beaches.
 Chic boutiques and restaurants offer the perfect respite from the midday sun.
 The Little Venice neighborhood provides marvelous views of the island’s iconic windmills and breathtaking sunsets across sparkling turquoise seas.

 Vacationers looking for ancient ruins will discover several on nearby Delos or in the unique Archaeological Museum of Mykonos.

 Visit Little Venice, which overlooks the southwest end of the harbor.
 Sea captains settled here, building lovely homes that have been transformed into small shops, restaurants, and nightclubs.

 Explore the enchanting 16th-century windmills, originally used to grind grain, above Little Venice.
 See the nearby Mykonos Agricultural Museum, part of the Mykonos Folk Museum.

 Snorkel, swim and bask in the sunshine at beautiful Paradise beach, one of the most popular spots on the island.